icedpygui/IcedPyGui/README.md

 * Clone the repository and open in your favorite IDE
 * Create and activate a virtual environment - The venv for this take a couple of minutes to create, be patient, sometimes a restart of vs code needed to recognize the venv
 * Install maturin and compile the rust code
+* Depending on your linux system setup, you may get some compile erros about missing libraries.
+Just add those as needed.
-* Use maturin develop (~10 sec compile time on AMD Rizen 7700, stored in local venv)
+* Use maturin develop (~20 sec compile time on AMD Rizen 7700, stored in local venv)
 * maturin build --release (~1.5 min compile time stored in target/wheels)
 * Copy over one of the python examples (link above), use the below code, or the demo in the [demo folder](https://github.com/icedpygui/IcedPyGui/tree/main/python_demo).